batuhan-basoglu/Cool-Shopping-Site/README.md

 A cool shopping site made using PHP, CSS, Javascript and MySQL.

-Note: Adding and Removing items to Carts/Wishlist and Registration needs be fixed.
+Note: Adding and Removing items to Carts/Wishlist needs to be fixed.

 # Installation